bartekzer/bartekzer.github.io/markdown/introduction-to-the-russian-language.md

 ## Conclusion

 Learning Russian can be a rewarding experience that opens up new cultural and professional opportunities.
-With dedication and practice, anyone can achieve proficiency in this beautiful and influential language.
+With dedication and practice, anyone can achieve proficiency in this beautiful and influential language

 ## Resources for Learning Russian